 Polygon, formerly known as the MATIC network, is a layer-2 scaling solution introduced in 2019 to overcome many restrictions of the Ethereum blockchain, including transaction speed, throughput, and gas prices.
 A layer-2 solution is a blockchain that operates alongside a mainnet - in this case, Ethereum - but processes transactions outside of it, resulting in increased transaction throughput and lower gas prices.

-In 2022 there are many decentralized projects and applications; if you’re curious about which ones are the most promising, read this article.
+In 2022 there are many decentralized projects and applications; if you’re curious about which ones are the most promising, read the Best defi project in 2022.

 Visit this site for a complete overview of the top blockchain dapps.